-If you are showing a full reading on your grey and black holding tanks, it is because electricty is flowing between the probes.
+If you are showing a full reading on your gray and black holding tanks, it is because electricity is flowing between the probes.
 A circuit was established between the monitor and your tank probes, through the water or sludge.
-This is why a red light comes on in your monitor, showing you that you may be 1/3 full, 2/3 full or completely full.
+This is why a red light appears on your monitor, showing you that you may be 1/3 full, 2/3 full or completely full.

 But what if you are showing a full reading, when you know that your tank is empty?

 The problem exists because sludge builds up on the probes and alongside the tank.
 This slimy sludge is able to conduct electricity.
 With current probes, the buildup on the probes of the tank creates that complete circuit.
 Thus, causing your light to go on.

 Here's a short video that will demonstrate for you why your current black and gray tanks show that they are full, when you know that they are empty.
 It will also demonstrate why the Horst Miracle Probes work.

 This Product is

 The patent pending Horst Miracle Probes will solve your tank reading problems.

 The probe itself is a self-cleaning probe.
 The stem part is covered with Teflon tubing so sludge simply cannot stick to it.

 The Teflon tubing is not conductive.
 Thus, no communication ( or circuit ) can be made between the tip of your probe, and the slimy sludge buildup that is on the inside wall of your tank.

 A complete circuit can only be made when actual water and sludge levels make contact with the tips of the probes.